sambhav2612/CEdit/README.md

 # build executable and run
 $ npm run build-executable

-# manually run the executable
+# manually run the executable with new file
 $ ./editor

+# manually run the executable with open file
+$ ./editor <FILENAME.EXTENSION>

 # == OPTIONAL ==
 # install packages